schodet/nxt-python/trunk/Readme.txt

 Installation:

 	* Untar/unzip source package
-	* In package directory, run "python setup.py install" (as root)
+	* In package directory, run "python setup.py install" (as root), or if under windows, copy the nxt folder to the site-packages directory in your python installation.
-	* For USB on Linux, create udev rule
+	* For USB on Linux, create udev rule:

 Create file at /etc/udev/rules.d/70-lego.rules, containing one line: